ya5huk/qik-app/README.md

 ```
 4. Insert into enviorment variable `DB_URI` your connection string:
 ```
-// Example: In file .env.local in root directory DB_URI = <connection_string> // accessible via process.env.DB_URI
+// Example: In file .env.local in root directory (which default would be qik-app) DB_URI = <connection_string> // accessible via process.env.DB_URI
 ```
 5. You are ready to go!
 Run `npm run dev`